jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter_lab.md

 !!! note
     Every Jupyter Lab instance on HPC/GPU cluster is allowed **ONLY** for a month.
 After, the instance will be killed.
 An email will be sent a week before.
 To extend the period of usage, create a ticket using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) with title “ReCaS HPC/GPU: Jupyter Lab instance - Time extension request” and describe a valid reason for extension of time.

-## 2 Who can request this instance?
+## 2 Who can request a JupyterLab with a dedicated GPU?

 An instance of JupyterLab with a dedicated GPU but be requested formally, and will be accepted only with a **STRONG** motivation.